PeterEFrancis/HTMLTeX/readme.md

 # HTMLTeX

-This is a JS+CSS tool for making HTML look like LaTeX.
+This is a JS+CSS tool for making HTML behave and look like LaTeX.

 **See a live [Example](https://peterefrancis.com/HTMLTeX/examples/) here.**